 Admirably, the owner of the tour organization agreed to compensate us for our bad experience (he paid us back half the price of our totally useless and offensive guide and the fudged conversion rate in addition to providing a free night at the ger camp), but it was a bit too little too late at this point.
 We were assured that they would no longer do business with that particular guide, but from the sound of it he’s opening his own business soon anyway.

 We spent all the following night bumping along the dusty road from Ölgii to Khovd in a shared van which ended up pretty light on people.
 The four passengers paid $15 a piece instead of the usual $10 in order to get things going.
-In addition to getting thrown against the sides of the van with the maniacal driver careening through desert, we were deafened by ear-splitting Kazakh pop accompanied by cheesy videos on an aftermarket TV screen.
+In addition to getting thrown against the sides of the van with the maniacal driver careening through the desert, we were deafened by ear-splitting Kazakh pop accompanied by cheesy videos on an aftermarket TV screen for the whole ride.

 We made it to Khovd and crashed at a cheap hotel for the night.
 The door didn’t lock, but we managed to shove a coat hanger in the handle to prevent it from falling open at least.
-We met an Israeli couple heading to the Bulgan border crossing and secured a spot in the van for us.
+We met an Israeli couple the next day who were heading to the Bulgan border crossing as well and we secured a spot in the van for all of us.

 Our final road in Mongolia was perhaps a departure gift; it was paved the entire way, something we can’t say about any of our other trips in Mongolia.
 It was mercifully smooth, but we were shoved in there with so many other people as to negate any positive effects of the road surface.
 The trip itself was much shorter than we had read (outdated information, no doubt from before the paving), and we were in Bulgan after maybe 6 hours.
 The driver was continuing on to the border the next day, so he crashed in his car in the yard of some family he presumably knew and we and the Israelis pitched our tents outside.
 After not too much sleep, we headed to the border the following morning after picking up some random supplies around Bulgan.